-Some years back I used to write firmware in C for industrial metering systems based on microcontrollers like
+Some years back I used to write firmware in C for industrial metering systems based on microcontrollers like the

-on dynamic allocation, so a different programming style is needed when you don’t even have
+so a different programming style is needed when you don’t even have

 There’s no real need to program like this when developing on a modern PC with gigabytes of RAM, but I decided that if I’m going write something like Xanthe, I might as well test some embedded programming techniques in D. The TL;DR is that although some special D features don’t work (even though they should), it’s almost always possible to fall back to using embedded C idioms instead.
 The one exception I found was with C preprocessor macros.
 I think it’s fixable, but more on that later in the article.

 The Development Environment

 Xanthe works pretty much like the Hello World example in that previous post.

 In particular, it uses linker hacking to remove runtime dependencies.
 I’m hoping that one day this

 For normal embedded development, I’d want a cross-compilation toolchain that links in ported versions of the standard libraries.
 Of course, it wasn’t necessary in this case because I’m not linking in the standard libraries at all, and I’m writing for x86 on x86.
 Still, porting the D standard libraries to bare metal using a libc like Newlib sounds like an interesting project for another day.